murinicanor/entropybroker/readme.txt

 On systems with a RNG in the chipset that automatically gets send to the linux kernel entropy buffer, use server_linux_kernel.

+On systems without any hardware available for retrieving data, one can, as a last resort, using eb_server_ext_proc.
+This command can execute any command (as long as it is supported by the shell) and feed its output to the broker.
+E.g.: eb_server_ext_proc -i localhost -c '(find /proc -type f -print0 | xargs -0 cat ; ps auwx ; sensors -u) | gzip -9' -n -X password.txt

 client processes
 ================
 To keep the entropy buffer of the local linux kernel filled-up, start